Scott Bryan, President

 Tom Ferguson, Vice President of Programming

 Tom acts as Vice President of Programming for Imagine H2O, developing the accelerator model as well as building out our policy and leadership capabilities as we scale.
 Tom comes to us from strategy roles at Project Frog (a San Francisco componentized buildings company) and Tamar Energy (an AD network developer based in London).
 Prior to business school, he spent three and half years with ERM, the sustainability consultancy, where he was an engagement manager.
 Tom holds an MBA from Harvard Business School, and an MA in Politics from Edinburgh University.

 Nimesh Modak, Vice President of Strategy & Business Development

-Nimesh manages Imagine H2O's strategic initiatives and global partnership development as well as supports the organization's flagship accelerator program.
+Nimesh directs Imagine H2O's strategic initiatives and global partnership development as well as supporting the organization's flagship accelerator program.
 Nimesh most recently worked in strategy and operational roles with Danone’s Sustainable Development Team (New York) and for-profit social enterprise WaterHealth International (Accra).
 Prior to graduate school, Nimesh worked for five years with international development consulting firm, Nathan Associates Inc. (Singapore and Washington, DC).
 Nimesh holds a MBA from the Wharton School at the University of Pennsylvania and a Master in Public Administration from Harvard Kennedy School of Government.